andersx/nucff/README.md

 # nucff
-Simple coulombic force field for point charges in Python
+Simple Coulombic force field for point charges in Python

+Returns the energy and gradient for e.g. an XYZ file